 A low-quality thermal paste will stop doing its job over time, causing PC parts to heat up.
 Reapplying thermal paste on an old CPU heat sink will lower the temperatures taken on by that part.

 After reading these solutions you can easily answer how to cool your PC and stop your PC from overheating.
-Did you like these methods to prevent computer overheating? tells us what you think and post a comment.
+Did you like these methods to prevent computer overheating?
+Tell us what you think and post a comment.